sm0815/poker/README.md

 ## Implementation

-## Assumptions
+### Assumptions
 * With regard to determining whether a hand consists of consecutive values the values are considered to not be iterated in a round-robin fashion.
 E.g. King, Ace, 2, 3, 4 would not be considered a straight.
     * If this would supposed to be handled differently, the ValuesInARowHandMatcher would need to be adapted to consider Straight hands not starting at the lowest value in the hand.

+### Decisions
+* No dependency injection framework
+    * Seems overkill for this small setup
+* No dedicated Error handling at the UI layer
+    * While the core classes do some input validation, there is no error handling layer at the UI level as the UI is minimal anyway; thus, invalid input leads to IllegalArgumentExceptions instead of a graceful user warning

 ### Thoughts on...
 #### Architecture
-* Option: Instead of amain interface just implement comparator on PokerHand
+* Option: Instead of a main interface we could just directly implement a comparator on PokerHand
     * Pro:
         * directly use object comparison to identify the better hand, less code
     * Con: